agb32/cosmadoc/docs/source/hardwarelab.md

 ## Immersion cooling

-We have funds to install a prototype [immersion cooling](immersion.md) tank, and provide access to this facility to HPC technical support teams from across the UK, to help reduce the entry barrier to this technology.
+We have a prototype [immersion cooling](immersion.md) tank, and provide access to this facility to HPC technical support teams from across the UK, to help reduce the entry barrier to this technology, and to develop experience using it.

 ## Heat storage